AlexTISYoung/snipar/docs/tutorial.rst

 ********
 Tutorial on performing robust GWAS using family data

-To generate the test data, in the main sibreg directory, run:
+To generate the test data, in the main SNIPar directory, run:

     ``bash tests/generate_test_population.sh``